Having more fun than a human being should be allowed to have.

 I do.

-A brief timeout, ladies and gentlemen, sit tight.
+A brief timeout, ladies and gentlemen.

-Open line Friday will continue.
+Open Line Friday will continue.

 Sorry, wrong button.